WestGrid/ubcSummerSchool2018/phillip.md

 - *Cluster software*: BWA, samtools, GATK, htslib, bedtools, Picard, homer (homer is not installed currently, but if you give me a central location on Cedar for this analysis course then I can install it http://homer.ucsd.edu/homer/introduction/install.html).
-- *Laptop software*: IGV, and a way to mount Cedar from local machine.
+- *Laptop software*: SSH client (built-in on Mac/Linux, on Windows MobaXTerm or PuTTY), IGV, and a way to mount Cedar from local machine.
 I personally use sshfs and OSX Fuse and it works seamlessly, don't know what's best for PCs.
 If we don't mount, then another alternative is to download data onto local machine via file transfer (either a client like FileZilla or just command-line scp).